amirlogic/tauri-api-tool/README.md

 pnpm tauri add deep-link
 pnpm tauri add cli
 pnpm tauri add sql
+pnpm tauri add http
 ```

 Also for SQLite: `cargo add tauri-plugin-sql --features sqlite`

+For the watch function, it is optionnal and had to be activated in cargo.toml

 ### Linux